Ford Mustang SVT Cobra: Cobra (standard; cancelled)

-The redesigned New Edge-styled Cobra introduced in 1999 was planned to return for the 2000 model year.
-However, because of the performance debacle of the 1999 Cobras, Ford had halted sales of all unsold 1999 Cobra models and recalled all sold 1999 Cobras.
-Consequently, Ford then cancelled plans to release the standard Cobra model for the 2000 model year, leaving only the 2000 Cobra R as the standard model of the Cobra as a whole produced for that model year.
-Despite this, Ford had already started to print out brochures for the 2000 Cobra beginning as early as December 1999, four months after the cancellation.
+Following its introduction in 1999, the redesigned New Edge-styled Cobra was planned to return for the 2000 model year.
+However, due to the performance debacle of the 1999 Cobras, Ford had halted sales of all unsold 1999 Cobra models and recalled all sold 1999 Cobras.
+Consequently, Ford then cancelled plans to release the standard Cobra model for the 2000 model year, leaving the 2000 Cobra R as the only model of the Cobra as a whole produced for that model year.
+Despite this, Ford had already started to print out brochures for the 2000 Cobra beginning as early as December 1999, four months after plans for the 2000 Cobra were cancelled.
 The brochure contained both the standard Cobra and the race-oriented Cobra R, the latter of which would become the only model of the Cobra made for the 2000 model year.

-According to the 2000 Cobra brochure, had the 2000 Cobra been produced, it would have been available in both coupe and convertible models, and would be available in six exterior paint colors (all of which are clearcoat paints): Crystal White, Ebony, Laser Red, Medium Atlantic Blue, Silver, and (most notably) Mystic Gold.
+According to the aforementioned brochure, had the 2000 Cobra been produced, it would have been available in both coupe and convertible models with six exterior paint color options (all of which are clearcoat paints): Crystal White, Ebony, Laser Red, Medium Atlantic Blue, Silver, and (most notably) Mystic Gold.
 Apparently, Mystic Gold was supposed to be available in limited quantities late in the model year, according to the brochure.
-Aside from the paint colors, the standard 2000 Cobra was pretty much meant to be a carryover of the 1999 model.
-It would have featured the same 4.6 L DOHC V8 engine as found on the 1999 model.
+Aside from the paint colors, the standard 2000 Cobra was pretty much meant to be a carryover of the 1999 model (including the internals; the same 4.6 L DOHC V8 engine from the 1999 model would have returned with minimal changes).
 Even the interior was supposed to be the same as the 1999 model, including the sole option of leather seats.
 Interior choices would have been offered in the same colors as found on the 1999 model, dark charcoal and medium parchment.